 6. If your qualification course is over £150 you can pay by 3 monthly instalments, during the first 3 months of your course, provided the course length exceeds the instalment period.
-For example in term 1 this will be September, October and November.
+For example: if you enrol in August your payments would need to be made in August, September and October.
 If the fee is not paid following the agreed timescale, you will be invoiced for the monies outstanding.

 8. Overseas learners - please note that learners who have not been living in the UK or EU residents who have not been living in the EEA for at least three years, will need to pay the non-funded rate for any course.

 9. If your chosen course is cancelled before it starts, we will refund your fees in full.